MudroadWhite/New-Principia/issues/functions.md

 1. When to introduce a function?
 2. How to compute/eliminate a function?

 Started from chapter 9, Principia doesn't have it defined how function works formally.
-It doesn't have axioms for introduction rule or elimination rule for functions, It looks like just a simple substitution tool after all, so what can go wrong?
+It doesn't have axioms for introduction rule or elimination rule for functions.
+Function looks like just a simple substitution tool after all, so what can go wrong?

 Since I haven't figured out a unified way to do, here are some different methods that the proofs use to make the functions working.